Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 The bottom line is…

-These 4 live webinars will equip you to understand the complexity of betrayal trauma and how to help couples heal and move on with their lives with a deeper connection than they had previously.
+This course will equip you to understand the complexity of betrayal trauma and how to help couples heal and move on with their lives with a deeper connection than they had previously.

 Ready to join us?